Kernel Machines for Current Status Data: Simulation Study

-For each data setting, we considered two cases;: (i) the censoring density $g$ is known; and (ii) the censoring density is not known.
-For the second setting, the distribution of the censoring variable was estimated using nonparametric kernel density estimation with a normal kernel.
-The code was written in Matlab, using the Spider library \footnote{The Spider library for Matlab can be downloaded from http://www.kyb.tuebingen.mpg.de/bs/people/spider/ }.
-In order to fit the Cox model to current status data, we downloaded the `ICsurv' R package \citep{wang_icsurv:_2014}.
+For each data setting, we considered two cases: (i) the censoring density $g$ is known; and (ii) the censoring density is unknown.
+For the second setting, the distribution of the censoring variable was estimated using univariate nonparametric kernel density estimation with a Gaussian kernel.
+For simplicity, we assumed that the censoring time $C$ is independent of the covariates $Z$.
+The code was written in Matlab, using the Spider library\footnote{The Spider library for Matlab can be downloaded from \url{https://people.kyb.tuebingen.mpg.de/spider/main.html}.}.
+In order to fit the Cox model to current status data, we downloaded the `ICsurv' R package \citep{mcmahan_icsurv:_2014}.
 In this package, monotone splines are used to estimate the cumulative baseline hazard function, and the model parameters are then chosen via the EM algorithm.
 We chose the most commonly used cubic splines.
-To choose the number and locations of the knots, we followed \citet{ramsay_monotone_1988} and \citet{mcmahan_regression_2013} who both suggested using a fixed small number of knots and thus we placed the knots evenly at the quantiles.
-For the AFT model, we used the `surv reg' function in the `Survival' R package \citep{therneau_survival:_2014}.
-In order to call R through Matlab, we installed the R package rscproxy \citep{baier_rscproxy:_2012}, installed the statconnDCOM server \footnote{Baier Thomas, \& Neuwirth Erich (2007).
-Excel :: COM :: R. Computational Statistics, Volume 22, Number 1/April 2007.
-Physica Verlag. }, and download the Matlab R-Link toolbox \citep{matlab_2004}.
-For the kernel of the RKHS $\mathcal{H}$, we used both a linear kernel and a Gaussian RBF kernel $k(x_{i},x_{j})=exp\left(\frac{\left\Vert x_{i}-x_{j}\right\Vert _{2}^{2}}{2\sigma^{2}}\right)$, where $\sigma$ and $C_{\lambda}$ were chosen using 5-fold cross-validation.
-The code for the algorithm and for the simulations is available for download; a link to the code can be found in the \ref{sub:Supplementary-Material}.
+To choose the number and locations of the knots, we followed \citet{ramsay_monotone_1988} and \citet{mcmahan_regression_2013} who both suggested using a fixed small number of knots and thus we placed the knots evenly at the quartiles.
+For the AFT model, we used the `surv reg' function in the `Survival' R package \citep{therneau_survival:_2016}.
+In order to call R through Matlab, we installed the R package rscproxy \citep{baier_rscproxy:_2012}, installed the statconnDCOM server \citep{baier_excel_2007}, and download the Matlab R-Link toolbox \citep{henson_matlab_2004}.
+For the kernel of the RKHS $\mathcal{H}$, we used both a linear kernel and a Gaussian RBF kernel $k(x_{i},x_{j})=\exp\left(\left\Vert x_{i}-x_{j}\right\Vert _{2}^{2}/2\sigma^{2}\right)$, where $\sigma$ and $\lambda$ were chosen using 5-fold cross-validation.
+Cross validation is commonly used for kernel machine parameter selection (see, for example, \citealt{steinwart_support_2008}). \cite{vaart_oracle_2006} developed oracle inequalities for penalized risk minimization with multi-fold cross validation.
+This result can be applied to kernel machines and justifies the use of cross validation for parameter selection.
+Since in our case the failure time $T$ is not observed, using cross-validation with current status data is not trivial.
+However, one can use cross-validation with respect to our proposed loss.
+Recall that the risk with respect to the original loss function equals to the risk with respect to our proposed loss function.
+Hence we used 5-fold cross-validation with respect to the empirical risk obtained by our proposed loss.
+The code for the algorithm and for the simulations can be found in the \nameref{sub:Supplementary-Material}.